PhDN/NoCheat/reports/status_report_2-1.md

 1. Create adequate styling for UI elements
 2. Create manual document submission form
 3. Prototype in-progress and completed submission list

+### Muhammad Ammar

+#### Previous Goals

+Familiarize myself with openAI and huggingface APIs and use them to request essays.

+### Progress
+I was able to generate essays through openAI API and learnt to use inference API from hugginface if we need to use a model from there.

+### New Goals
+Think of ways to compare AI generated and human written essays.
+We will need some factors and reward system to compare two essays and find similarities in them.